 Vineyard: Mountadam Vineyards has long been recognised as one of Eden Valley's pinnacle vineyards.
 Established in the 1970's and mastering cool climate varieties such as Chardonnay, Riesling, Pinot Gris and Gewurztraminer before an array of red wine varieties took hold.
-The vineyard is situated in the High Eden region of the Barossa at an altitude of 550m, where the breezes and slow ripening micro-climate enable superior quality of wine grapes.
+The vineyard is situated in the High Eden region of the Barossa peaking at an altitude of 550m.
+The evening and at times daily breezes assist slow ripening and create superior quality of wine grapes.

 Wine making: Free run juice was fermented in stainless steel whilst the pressings remained on skins to ferment further in seasoned French oak barriques.
 Lees were stirred for three months prior to stabilisation and bottling.